-- (a) The Manager: Expenditure may, in writing delegate responsibility to monitor for petty cash to an official reporting to the Manager: Expenditure on the following terms on which a manager may delegate responsibility for petty cash to an official reporting to the manager; wherein:- - (i) only the manager must approve or authorize the petty cash voucher; - signed authorized petty cash voucher with the slip must be filed and recorded in a petty cash register; - (iii) the Petty cash box must always be locked in a secured safe when it is not in use; - (iv) the Manager: Expenditure must verify the petty cash reconciliation in every incident it is replenished; - (v) the Manager: Expenditure will make random inspections of petty cash float as he/she deems fit; at least once a month. - (b) Cash purchases are limited to an amount of R 200.00 per transaction and the maximum amount of R 2000 per month for each manager; - (c) no salary related expenditure may be expedited from petty cash transaction purchases;and - (d) a monthly reconciliation report from each manager must be provided to the chief financial officer, including - - (i) the total amount of petty cash purchases for that month; and receipts and appropriate documents for each purchase
+- (a) The Manager: Expenditure may, in writing delegate responsibility to monitor for petty cash to an official reporting to the Manager: Expenditure on the following terms may be delegated to the an official reporting to the manager; wherein:- - (i) only the manager must approve or authorize the petty cash voucher; - (ii) signed authorized petty cash voucher with the slip must be filed and recorded in a petty cash register; - (iii) the Petty cash box must always be locked in a secured safe when it is not in use: - (iv) the Manager: Expenditure must verify the petty cash reconciliation in every incident it is replenished: - (v) the Manager: Expenditure will make random inspections of petty cash float as he/she deems fit; at least once a month.

+- (b) Cash purchases are limited to an amount of R 200.00 (all applicable taxes included) per transaction and the maximum amount of R 2000 per month for each manager; - (c) no salary related expenditure may be expedited from petty cash transaction purchases; and - (d) a monthly reconciliation report from each manager must be provided to the chief financial officer, including - - (i) the total amount of petty cash purchases for that month; and receipts and appropriate documents for each purchase - 15.
+Verbal quotation for procurement of a transaction value over R200.00 up to R2000.00 (all applicable taxes included) with compliance of PPP Regulation 22

-16. Written quotations (R2000.01 - R3000.00)
+17. Written quotations (R2000.00 - R3000.00)